Blog

 Rebuttable Presumption of Equal Timesharing

 Florida’s rebuttable presumption of equal timesharing means that the court starts with the assumption that a 50/50 time split between both of the child’s parents is best for the child’s well-being.
 Florida law states that timesharing schedules should preserve the child’s relationship with the child’s father and mother to the best extent possible.
+The recent signing of the Florida Good Dad Act gave fathers additional rights, as well.

 For those wanting answers on how to get full custody of a child as a mother in Florida, the rebuttable presumption of equal timesharing can significantly affect custody disputes.
 As a mother seeking full custody must provide compelling evidence showing why full custody better serves the child’s welfare.